UKCloud/documentation/articles/portal/ptl-how-enable-memorable-word.md

 ## Enabling memorable word on account switch

-You can extend your use of the memorable word feature to also prompt users for letters from their memorable word when they switch to a different account within the Portal.
+You can extend your use of the memorable word feature to also prompt users for letters from their memorable word when they switch to this account from a different account within the Portal.

 1. Select the **Prompt for memorable word check on account switch** check box.

     ![Enable memorable word on account switch security setting](images/ptl-security-memorable-word-switch.png)

     > [!NOTE]
-    > If you cannot see the **Prompt for memorable word check on account switch** check box, this means that you have not yet enabled memorable word authentication for the account (see [*Enabling memorable word authentication*](#enabling-memorable-word-authentication)).
+    > If you cannot see the **Prompt for memorable word check on account switch** check box, this means that you've not yet enabled memorable word authentication for the account (see [*Enabling memorable word authentication*](#enabling-memorable-word-authentication)).

 2. When you're done, click **Save**.